Nanango: History

 The original inhabitants of the area are the Aboriginal people belonging to the Wakka Wakka (or Waka Waka) people.
 The area was used as a gateway to bunya nut festivals, for which Aboriginal people would travel from as far away as the Clarence River in northern New South Wales and the Maranoa River to feast on bunya nuts from the bunya trees.

 The name Nanango has evolved from the Wakka Wakka word "nunangi", but there is dispute over its meaning.
 The word was either the name of a significant gathering place, or means "large watering hole", or was ascribed to a local Aboriginal elder at the time of European settlement.

-The first Europeans to settle in the area around Nanango were John Borthwick and William Oliver from Ipswich, who took up pastures for sheep grazing in 1847.
+In 1842 the Scott family opened Taromeo Station on the top of the Blackbutt Range.
+In 1847 John Borthwick and William Oliver from Ipswich, who took up pastures for sheep grazing in 1847.
 The first commercial establishment at the site of Nanango township was Goode's Inn, founded by prospector Jacob Goode in July 1848.
 The inn served travellers journeying from Brisbane and Limestone (now known as Ipswich), and became the meeting place for early residents of Taromeo, Tarong and Nanango stations.
 The town of Nanango quickly developed around it.
 Goode's original rough slab structure met the licensing conditions because his first licence for the "Burnett Hotel situated at Barambah Creek" was given at a special licensing meeting on 26 April 1849.

 Nanango claims to be the fourth-oldest town in Queensland, but such claims depend on how the age of the town is determined.
 In some cases, it is by the first settlement (usually for pastoral purposes in or near the relevant town), or it might be date of the first survey for a town plan.
 Nanango's claim to be fourth-oldest is based on the first establishment of commercial premises, which is Goode's Inn.
 On that basis, it is the fourth oldest, following Ipswich (then called Limestone), Drayton, and Maryborough.
 However, Nanango was not surveyed as a town site until 1861, and several other towns were surveyed before that.

 Goode's Inn Post Office opened on 5 January 1852.
 It had been renamed Burnett Inn by 1855 and became Nanango on 1 July 1859.

 Nanango State School opened on 1 January 1866.
 In January 1955, it was expanded to have a secondary school department, an arrangement that continued until Nanango State High School opened on 25 January 1982.

 Beef, dairy and timber, in particular the valuable red cedar (Toona ciliata), were the primary early industries in the area.

-The discovery of gold at the Seven Mile Diggings near Nanango in 1867 precipitated a gold rush, and a local population boom, but the gold deposits were found to be meagre.
-At one time the population included 700 miners, many of whom were Chinese.
+The discovery of gold at the Seven Mile Diggings near Nanango in 1867 precipitated a small gold rush, creating a local population boom.

 Land in Nanango was open for selection on 17 April 1877, and 48 mi2 were made available.